seajean/hxjj/README.md

 Features:

 * Uses Mustache for templating (via Consolidate.js)
-	* Mustache partials not yet enabled correctly
+* Uses assets folder to serve static files to a folder at the root.
-* Uses assets folder to serve static files to http://url/
+	* /assets/css/file.css would be served to htp://localhost:port/css/file.css
 * Logs 404 errors to the console (Disable this for production environments.)
 * Logs all other errors to the console.
 (You may or may not want to disable this in production.)
 * Skeleton CSS